 Next, you’ll be asked to provide permission to Zapier so that it can access and create issues in your Jira account.
 So go ahead and click on the Accept button to connect your Jira account to Zapier.

 You’ll now see your Jira account added to the Choose Account page.
-Click Continue again to finishing setting up and testing your action event.
+Click Continue again to finish setting up and testing your action event.

 Step 7: Set up and Test the Jira Issues Template